-- This study provided a comprehensive assessment on the efficacy and safety of the pulsed electromagnetic field (PEMF) therapy in patients with knee, hand and cervical osteoarthritis (OA). - All included studies in this meta-analysis were randomised controlled trials. - There was a high level of heterogeneity among var-ious studies, because different treatment protocols of PEMF were used in the included studies. - There were sparse eligible trials available for the efficacy analysis of hand OA and cervical OA, and the reliability of the conclusions on these two joints were limited.
+- ▶ This study provided a comprehensive assessment on the efficacy and safety of the pulsed electromagnetic field (PEMF) therapy in patients with knee, hand and cervical osteoarthritis (OA). - All included studies in this meta-analysis were randomised controlled trials. - There was a high level of heterogeneity among various studies, because different treatment protocols of PEMF were used in the included studies. - There were sparse eligible trials available for the efficacy analysis of hand OA and cervical OA, and the reliability of the conclusions on these two joints were limited.

-Protected by copyright, including for uses related to text and knees, hips, hands, neck and feet.12 A variety of medications and physical therapies have ð been used in the treatment of OA.
-However, đ some widely applied drugs (eg, chondroitin, glucosamine, intra-articular hyaluronic acid, etc) or physical treatments (eg, transcutaneous electrical nerve stimulation and ultrarecent Osteoarthritis Research Society Inter-national guidelines.3 To date, few effective g treatments for knee OA are available
+knees, hips, hands, neck and feet.
+A variety of medications and physical therapies have been used in the treatment of OA.
+However, some widely applied drugs (eg, chondroitin, glucosamine, intra-articular hyaluronic acid, etc) or physical treatments (eg, transcutaneous electrical nerve stimulation and ultrarecent Osteoarthritis Research Society International guidelines.3 To date, few effective treatments for knee OA are available

-Since the early 1980s, researchers have 0 found that pulsed electromagnetic field (PEMF) therapy could be applied to accelerate wound healing, repair fracture, reduce haematoma and treat soft tissue injury and inflammation.4 In addition, some studies have demonstrated that PEMF could activate the g human articular chondrocyte proliferation.8 Being a simple, non-invasive and safe physical therapy, PEMF was considered to be an alternative treatment regimen for OA.
-During the past two decades, more than 10 randomised controlled trials (RCTs) were conducted to explore the efficacy of PEMF in the treatment of OA, but no consensus was reached yet.^{9-22} Several previous meta-analyses have evaluated the combined effects of PEMF and pulsed electrical stimulation (PES) on OA.^{23 24} However, the mechanisms of PEMF and PES were totally different.
+Since the early 1980s, researchers have found that pulsed electromagnetic field (PEMF) therapy could be applied to accelerate wound healing, repair fracture, reduce haematoma and treat soft tissue injury and inflammation.
+In addition, some studies have demonstrated that PEMF could activate the signal transduction pathway^{5-7} and induce the human articular chondrocyte proliferation.8 Being a simple, non-invasive and safe physical therapy, PEMF was considered to be an alternative treatment regimen for OA.
+During the past two decades, more than 10 randomised controlled trials (RCTs) were conducted to explore the efficacy of PEMF in the treatment of OA, but no consensus was reached yet.
+9-22 Several previous meta-analyses have evaluated the combined effects of PEMF and pulsed electrical stimulation (PES) on OA.23 24 However, the mechanisms of PEMF and PES were totally different.
 For example, PES is delivered through capacitive coupling using transcutaneous electrodes and coupling agents25 relying on the direct application of an electrical field, whereas PEMF creates induced current through magnetic impulse.24 To the best of our knowledge, few meta-analyses have evaluated the efficacy and safety of single PEMF for OA.